UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 I want the site to be reusable and reproducible for admins/developers

-So that I can recreate the app in different environments outsite if just geographical locations
+So that I can recreate the app in different environments outside if just geographical locations

 Acceptance Tests